bbell2411/AI-VS-HUMAN-detector/README.md

-# AI vs Human Text Detection
+#TextGuardApi

-A machine learning project that classifies text as AI-generated or human-written using various ML algorithms and feature engineering techniques.
+A machine learning-powered REST API that detects AI-generated text using advanced NLP techniques and FastAPI.

 ## 🎯 Project Overview